 One of the fundamental challenges in treating cancer is how easily the disease hides from our immune systems.
 Now, Stanford ChEM-H researchers have taken a step toward understanding how cancer keeps itself out of sight and developed a new molecule that may help bring the disease into the light, where our own bodies can fight it.

-The new study, led by Chemistry/Biology Interface graduate student Jacqueline Carozza and ChEM-H faculty fellow Lingyin Li, an assistant professor of biochemistry, is the story of two molecules.
+The new study, published this week in Nature Cancer and led by Chemistry/Biology Interface graduate student Jacqueline Carozza, postdoctoral fellow Volker Böhnert, and ChEM-H Institute Scholar Lingyin Li, an assistant professor of biochemistry, is the story of two molecules.
 One molecule triggers the innate immune system, the body’s first line of defense against a variety of potential ailments.
 That molecule, which the team calls an immunotransmitter, is produced inside cells any time stray bits of genetic material are found floating around where they shouldn’t be – for example, after radiation therapy breaks up the innards of a cancer cell.

 “It’s dangerous for cancer,” Li said of the transmitter molecule.
 If that transmitter escapes cancer cells, Li said, the cells’ cover would be blown and the immune system could attack.
 In the first part of the new study, the team argues that the transmitter does in fact escape, contrary to what some had thought.

 Fortunately for cancer and unfortunately for patients, cancer cells have a defense: a second molecule that, Li showed in a 2014 paper, eats up the immunotransmitter as soon as it escapes cancer cells.